 Would EU27/EFTA operators become third country operators? - (UK Part TCO)

-The UK is due to leave the European Union on March 29, 2019.
-After this date, if you are an airline based in an EU or EFTA member state, you would require a Third Country Operator (TCO) certificate from the CAA before operating any commercial flight to or within UK territory.
+After the UK formally leaves the EU an airline based in an EU or EFTA member state would require a Third Country Operator (TCO) certificate from the CAA before operating any commercial flight to or within UK territory.